hwetsman/Addiction_Diagnosis_Andtreatment_Manual/Outcomes.md

 the primary symptoms of addiction.
 Sure people have addiction and major depression, but no more often than a population under stress gets major depression.
-Sure you see bipolar mood disorder and addiction, but no more often than you see bipolar mood disorder in non-addicts, if you understand the bipolar nature of addiction itself.
+Sure you see bipolar mood disorder and addiction, but no more often than you see bipolar mood disorder in the population, if you understand the bipolar nature of addiction itself.
 OCD?
 Schizophrenia?
 All about in the same amounts you’d see in anyone else.
-The closest I can come to understanding a true co- traveler with addiction is PTSD and the only two mechanisms I can imagine are the consequence of the patient’s parent having addiction so and the trauma the person experiences because of addiction, so PTSD too, is more of a sequela than a fellow traveler.
+The closest I can come to understanding a true co-traveler with addiction is PTSD.
+One common mechanisms is child abuse leading to increased risk of addiction in the child, which is often a consequence of the patient’s parent having addiction.
+Another is the trauma the person experiences because of addiction, and here too PTSD is more of a sequela than a fellow traveler.
+Of course there is primary PTSD leading to increased dopamine tone, exhaustion of the system, and type I addiction, but that will occur no more frequently than it does in the general population.

 So, what should we measure?
 Not using?
 Certainly.
 But it can’t end there.
 We need to measure not only adherence but also symptoms.
 And we need to measure them in a way that is informed by the circular nature of their relationship.
 We also need to measure function, both social and occupational.
-What Addiction outcomes lack most is the surveillance of sequelae.
+What addiction outcomes lack most is the surveillance of sequelae.
 We can’t measure 6 month outcomes, it’s a chronic disease.
 We need to measure outcomes for life.